 What it takes to have a digital nomad lifestyle

 In all actuality, having a digital nomad lifestyle depends on several factors.
 By far, our most important consideration is to have a reliable internet connection.
-But aside from internet connectivity, we also need to have consistent cash flow to support our traveling lifestyle.
+But aside from internet connectivity, we also need to have consistent cash flow and ample to maintain balance in our traveling lifestyle.

 Anytime we’ve traveled fairly fast, we find it’s difficult to stay on top of our work and school schedules.
 It ends up stressing us out!
 For our family, we prefer to take it slow when it comes to travel.
 Time is one of the most important things we need in order to make our life as a digital nomad with family work.